neoforge-dev/starter/memory-bank/active-context.md

 - Created simplified test files that don't require database fixtures
 - Focused on testing core functionality that can be isolated from database dependencies
 - Ran tests with the --no-cov flag to bypass coverage requirements
+- Implemented factory pattern for test data generation
+- Created a flexible test runner script to streamline the testing process
+- Added comprehensive documentation for the testing infrastructure

 ### Component Refactoring
 We are refactoring all components that use decorators to use standard class syntax.
 This is to ensure compatibility with future versions of Lit and to make the codebase more maintainable.